 And even with all that money floating around, an agency hoping to operate in this space will need highly adaptable strategies to help their clients reach their marketing goals and land more clients.

 This is where organic search comes into play.
-By establishing long-term goals and creating powerful SEO strategies, an agency creates a substantial organic presence to support their clients' growth for years to come.
+By establishing long-term goals and creating powerful legal SEO strategies, an agency creates a substantial organic presence to support their clients' growth for years to come.
 But a comprehensive law firm SEO strategy involves various moving parts your marketing agency should develop to help clients meet their goals.

 It's really important to not put the cart before the horse and focus on one thing rather than the other.
 When you have the full picture in place, you're really able to look at the whole picture and make decisions from that standpoint, instead of pigeonholing tactics and seeing where it fits, you can make the whole picture fit.